bernar-zholdybek/Malaysian-Laws-Chatbot/README.md

-# PDF RAG Chatbot Assistant
+# PDF RAG Malaysian Laws Chatbot
 An AI-powered chatbot built with Streamlit and LangChain that allows to upload PDF documents, index them into a local vector database, and have context-aware conversations using the Google Gemini API.